wp-plugins/wp-security-scan/readme.txt

 For more information on the WP Security Scan and other WordPress security news, visit the <a href="http://www.websitedefender.com/blog" target="_blank">WebsiteDefender Blog</a> and join our <a href="http://www.facebook.com/websitedefender" target="_blank">Facebook</a> page.
 Post any questions or feedback on the <a href="http://www.websitedefender.com/forums/wp-security-scan-plugin/" target="_blank">WP Security Scan plugin forum</a>.

 == Changelog ==

+= v3.0.2 (07/11/2011) =
+* Feature: Enabled automatic database table prefix rename feature
+* Feature: Database backup functionality used in databse renaming tables
+* Feature: Included more documentation / links for a number of features
+* Feature: Prevent blog owner from changing table prefix if the wp-config.php file is not writable
+* Update: Updated several error messages text (user friendly)
+* Update: major code cleanup
+* Bugfix: Fixed a number of bugs in the database tables rename utility

 = v3.0.1 (03/24/2011) =
 * Regression: Temporarily disabled database change feature